kobilee/task-file-organizer/README.md

 This extention has not been tested on Linux but is not expected to work.

-Subtask is early Beta, Generating a new color for task with subtasks will not always work and is discouraged
+Subtask is early Beta, Generating a new color for task with subtasks will not always work and is discouraged Any tasks created before 0.1.11 will not be able to use subtasks

 ## TODO

--Color picker
+- Color picker
--Sort Tabs based on subtask
+- Sort Tabs based on subtask
--Remove Explandible attribute from complete and active views
+- Remove Explandible attribute from complete and active views

 ## Release Notes

 This is a beta, please report any bug you find!

-### 0.1.11
+### 0.1.12